Do Stocks Face a “Wile E. Coyote” Moment?

 “How worried should I be about inflation’s effect on stocks?” — Mike R.

 Historical data show that inflation dampens the returns of equities.
-From 1928 to 2017, when inflation was below 3% in any given year, the S&P 500 generated a median return of 16%.
-However, when inflation exceeded 3%, the median return for stocks was only 6.5% a year.
+From 1928 to 2017, when the CPI was below 3% in any given year, the S&P 500 generated a median return of 16%.
+However, when the CPI exceeded 3%, the median return for stocks was only 6.5% a year.
+Over the past 12 months, the CPI (for all items) has increased about 2.0%.

-Questions about inflation?
-Drop me a line: firstname.lastname@example.org
+Questions about the latest risks to your portfolio?
+Drop me a line: email@example.com